 As the name suggests, a mattress bag is essentially a cover that you can use to store your mattress to protect it from dust, dirt, and grime.

-Mattress bags are available in a range of materials, such as reusable tarp and polyethylene plastic, and can accommodate various dimensions, ranging from a twin mattress size to king.
+Mattress bags are available in a range of materials, such as reusable tarp and polyethylene plastic, and can accommodate various dimensions, ranging from a twin size mattress to king.
 You can also find one that suits your specific mattress, whether it’s an innerspring, pillow top, memory foam, or hybrid mattress.
 The best part is mattress bags are fairly inexpensive, and you can easily find ones that range between $10 and $40.

 Depending on the brand, mattress bags also have other benefits.
 Some are waterproof, self-sealing, and come with handles for ease of transport.